[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 For a long time, I told myself he had been there earlier.
 Older.
 Better established.
 That he had known a time when prices were still accessible.
 When buying didn’t require sacrificing something else.

 And above all, he seemed to have money.
-That idea served as an explanation.
-Almost as comfort.
+That idea served as an explanation for me for a long time.

-If I couldn’t succeed, it wasn’t due to a lack of passion: it was because I wasn’t born at the right time.
-Because I didn’t have the right means.
-Because I wasn’t “from the right world.”
+Almost a form of consolation.
+If I could not get there, it was not for lack of passion, but because I had not been born at the right time, because I simply did not have the right means.
+Because I wasn’t “in the right world.”

 For a while, I hoped.
 I believed that one day, I too might compete.